krishnaditi/Arya-openai-tutor/README.md

-# 🧠 Arya - Open Source AI Tutor (LLaMA + ChatGPT 3.5)
+# 🧠 Arya - Open Source AI Tutor (Langchain)

 **Arya** is a fully customizable AI tutor built as an open-source alternative to projects like Mr. Ranedeer.
-It supports both **local LLaMA models** and **ChatGPT 3.5**, allowing seamless switching between open-source and hosted models.
+It supports both **local Langchain**, allowing seamless switching between open-source and hosted models.

 > ✨ Great for learners, hobbyists, and developers building custom tutors.